cnukaus/BTCD1/gitcoin data feature.md

 - Followed
 - watchers

    derived or row level
 - total issues (summary from all repos)
 - highest open_issues_count of rep
 - total forks (summary from all repos)
 - highest forks of rep
+- total stars (summary from all repos)
+- highest stars of rep
 - language, size, created_at, pushed_at date of each repo

  Data source
 -  Is the user followed by an authenticated github account - and history

-- Number of repos created
 - Most number of folders created across all repos
 - Most number of files created across all reposts
-- Highest number of stars across all repos
-- Highest number of forks across all repos
-- Highest number of forks across all repos
 - Number of different programming languages used across all repos

 [gitcoin.co][behaviour]
--some are derived

 Registration, Date/Time
 Last Activity, Date/Time